 What Makes Charcoal Grills So Special?

 You may be asking yourself this question.
-After all, isn’t charcoal just one more way of producing heat?
+After all, aren’t charcoal grills just one more way of producing heat?

-Charcoal grills are different from gas or propane grills because they can’t produce a constant flame.
+Charcoal grills are different from gas or propane grills because they don’t produce a constant flame.

-A gas grill, for example, will keep a continuous flame running for a long time, or at least until there’s gas available.
+A gas grill, for example, will keep a continuous flame running for a long time, or at least until there’s no more gas available.
 The same goes for a propane grill.

-Things To Keep In Mind When Purchasing a Charcoal Grill
+Things to Note When Buying a Charcoal Grill

-First things first, it really helps to know what you’ll be cooking the most in your charcoal grill.
-Some meat cuts require more heat, others require more space, others will need to be smoked, etc.
+First things first, it really helps to know what you’ll be cooking most often in your charcoal grill.
+Some cuts of meat need more heat, others need more cooking space, others will need to be smoked with indirect heat, etc.

 Grilling or Smoking